 Cornell University is an innovative Ivy League university and a great place to work.
 Our inclusive community of scholars, students and staff contribute creative ideas to further the university's mission of teaching, discovery and engagement.
 The main campus in Ithaca sits at the southern tip of Cayuga Lake in the Finger Lakes region of New York State.
 The Ithaca area offers a small-town lifestyle with the cultural and culinary qualities of larger cities, including the Moosewood Restaurant known for the first vegetarian cookbook.
 The climate of the region provides for a range of outdoor activities including boating/sailing, swimming, mountain biking and hiking in summer, to skiing and ice-skating in winter.

 All applicants must submit a cover letter of interest, a curriculum vitae including a list of publications, research and teaching vision statements, and arrange for at least three reference letters to be submitted electronically.
 Applications must be received by December 1, 2017, to receive full consideration.
 Application materials must be submitted electronically at: https://academicjobsonline.org/ajo/jobs/9686

-The Meinig School and Cornell University embrace diversity and seek candidates who will foster a climate that attracts all students, staff and faculty.
-Cornell University seeks to meet the needs of dual-career couples, has a dual-career program, and is a member of the Upstate New York Higher Education Recruitment Consortium to assist with dual-career searches.
+The Meinig School of Biomedical Engineering and the College of Engineering at Cornell embrace diversity and seek candidates who can foster a welcoming climate for all students.
+The University also seeks to meet the needs of dual career couples, has a Dual Career program, and is a member of the Upstate New York Higher Education Recruitment Consortium to assist with dual career searches.

 Diversity and Inclusion are a part of Cornell University’s heritage.
 We are a recognized employer and educator valuing AA/EEO, Protected Veterans, and Individuals with Disabilities.